-Opt Out: You may opt out of SCP electric generation service at any time by calling 1-(855) 202-2139 or by completing the opt out form at sonomacleanpower.org/opt-out.
+Opt Out: You may opt out of SCP electric generation service at any time by calling 1-(855) 202-2139 or by completing the opt out form at sonomacleanpower.org/optout.
 You will need your PG&E account information to begin the opt out process.

 There is no fee to opt out before enrollment or in the first 60 days of receiving SCP service.
-All customers will also be subject to PG&E's terms and conditions of service, which will prohibit you from returning to SCP for a full year after your opt out date.
+If you opt out 60 or more days after SCP service begins, you will be charged a one-time termination fee of \$5 per residential account or \$25 per commercial account.
+All customers will also be subject to PG&E's terms and conditions of service, which will prohibit you from returning to SCP for a full year after your account end date.